A data model is an abstract view over the data that hides the way it is stored physically.

 Data frames are a generalization of (normalized) relational tables allowing for (organized and structured) nestedness.

 Dataframes are a way to represent data in a tabular way, with rows and columns.
-So we can interpret Dataframes as whatever data model we want, the only requirements is that it is valid against a certain schema that we define.
-These schemas should not be valid for additional fields, and should not allow “any” values, but some specific types.
-A relational database is a dataframe, but the inverse is not necessarily true.
+So we can interpret Dataframes as whatever data model we want, the main requirement is that it is valid against a certain schema that we define.
+Additional requirements are

 Some formats are highly optimized for storing, e.g. Parquet, Avro, Root, Google’s protocol buffers.
 We gain space and time efficiency.
-As we have homogeneus rows, we can have more efficient lookups by skipping entire rows.
+As we have homogeneous rows, we can have more efficient look-ups by skipping entire rows.
 We can also have compression and columnar storage.

 Parquet is called that way because the data is stored in a columnar fashion, grouping all the values (across objects) together when they are associated with the same key, which might remind you of the parquet floor of your living room.